adamwlev/dsp/statistics/2-4-cohens_d.md

  firsts = preg[preg.birthord==1]
  others = preg[preg.birthord!=0]
  print thinkstats2.CohenEffectSize(firsts.totalwgt_lb,others.totalwgt_lb)

+ ## -0.0457262384721
  ```

-This output was -0.0457.
 This represents a small effect size however it is almost twice as large as the effect size for the difference in pregnancy length between these same groups.

-I didn't write my own function since it the function was pretty basic.
+I didn't write my own function since the function is pretty basic.
 Plus I've heard being lazy is a positive attribute sometimes!